| GENERAL INFO (Jump to Diary)|

 leaving the city.

 Then it change into rocky mountains.
 The road follow a muddy river, and passes under The Devil's Nose.
 I would have like to walk here, but there are no parking.
 Then I find a place, and I'm in luck: The view down to the river and up to the mountains are great.
 Here are two species of cacti and two species of Bromeliads.
-I stopped in a line of restaurants, and got some milk-tea (without tea) and a vegetarian sandwich (with ham).
+I stop in a line of restaurants, and get some milk-tea (without tea) and a vegetarian sandwich (with ham).
 I feed the dogs the ham and sit and enjoy the view, while eating.

 The road is lined with small shops in some stretches.
 In